kubernetes/enhancements/keps/sig-apps/4368-support-managed-by-label-for-batch-jobs/README.md

 Status API to prevent faulty custom controllers to do unexpected changes to the status (see [here](#job-status-validation)).

-Additionally, we indend to strengthen the CronJob implementation to vefify the Job has the `Complete` condition before using `CompletionTime` (see [here](https://github.com/kubernetes/kubernetes/blob/48b68582b89b0ae9ad4d435516b2dd5943f48cd3/pkg/controller/cronjob/cronjob_controllerv2.go#L452)).
+Additionally, we intend to strengthen the CronJob implementation to verify the Job has the `Complete` condition before using `CompletionTime` (see [here](https://github.com/kubernetes/kubernetes/blob/48b68582b89b0ae9ad4d435516b2dd5943f48cd3/pkg/controller/cronjob/cronjob_controllerv2.go#L452)).